SpaceXLaunchBot/SpaceXLaunchBot/SETUP.md

 # Setup

-This guide will install SpaceX-Launch-Bot and the accompanying infoWebServer on a clean install of Ubuntu 16+
+This guide will install SpaceX-Launch-Bot and the accompanying web server on a clean install of Ubuntu 16+

 ## Instructions